-- A) Needs Assessment & Program Planning (Maximum 10 points) - Geographic Area to be Served: The extent to which the applicant clearly identifies the geographic area to be served, including the boundaries of the service area. - 2) Community Characteristics: The extent to which the applicant clearly indicates that a significant number of children birth to three who are most at risk are currently unserved or underserved in the community. - 3) Current Status: The extent to which the applicant describes the community's current opportunities for children birth to age three and their families within the proposed service area, including the nature of program(s), number of children served, whether the programs are part-day or full-day, and any relevant indicators of the programs' current level of quality.
-Services must be provided year round.
-If an application includes center-based programs,
+- A) Grant Abstract (0 points) - B) Needs Assessment & Program Planning (Maximum 10 points) - 1) Geographic Area to be Served: The extent to which the applicant clearly identifies the geographic area to be served, including the boundaries of the service area. - 2) Community Characteristics: The extent to which the applicant clearly indicates that a significant number of children birth to three who are most at risk are currently unserved or underserved in the community. - 3) Current Status: The extent to which the applicant describes the community's current opportunities for children birth to age three and their families within the proposed service area, including the nature of program(s), number of children served, whether the programs are part-day or full-day, and any relevant indicators of the programs' current level of quality.
+Services must reflect the needs of the community served.
+Sixpence services must be provided year round.
+If an application includes center-based programs, they must also be full-day services or the applicant must demonstrate why full-day, year-round services are not necessary to meet the needs of the population being served.

-- they must be full-day services or the applicant must demonstrate why fullday services are not necessary in the geographic area that is being served. - 4) Need and Justification for Chosen Approach: The extent to which the applicant clearly describes the community's unmet needs for programs and/ or services for children birth to age three and their families and any current barriers to the provision of services.
+4) Need and Justification for Chosen Approach: The extent to which the applicant clearly describes the community's unmet needs for programs and/ or services for children birth to age three and their families and any current barriers to the provision of services.
 The extent to which the applicant describes how the approach chosen will best meet the needs of very young children and their families within the community and justifies the program approach for the population.

-B) Community Partnerships and Organizational Capacity (Maximum 20 points)
+C) Community Partnerships and Organizational Capacity (Maximum 20 points)